kandyfoma/goshopper/receipt_processor/PRODUCT_NORMALIZATION_GUIDE.md

 ## 📄 License

-This product normalization system is part of the GoShopperAI project.
+This product normalization system is part of the GoShopper project.

 ## 🤝 Contributing